OraneD/Speaker-Linkability/README.md

 - `L` :  which is the number of utterances used to compute the embedding of each test speaker
 - `seed` : to initialize the random number generator involved in the choice of the utterances chosen to compute the average embeddings
-- `matrix_path` : if the SimMatrix has already been computed and saved
+- `matrix_path` : if the SimMatrix has already been computed and saved It then computes and saves the matrix if not already done.

 #### Scores
 TO DO